new-guy/screeps-os/REFACTOR.md

     - We get so much fucking complexity from having primary and secondary so thoroughly in the code.
 Need to remove that logic wherever we can

 ### Refactors
+- Make construction use memory objects instead of flags, and be able to draw it on the friggin map
+    - Make road generation use the same logic that construction does
 - Make HomeRoomConstructionTools more DRY
 - Consolidate room/creep/colony/game tools/prototype modifications into files to make them more sensible
 - Get rid of targetRoom for bootstrapper